HOW TO: Getting the square root in calculated dimensions

 Getting the cube root would be x^.3333.

-As such, to set the calculation correctly for "Dim 2", simply set it to:
+As such, to set the calculation correctly for "Dim 2", set it to:

 Dimension 1.Actual^.5

 This will give you the square root of the first dimension.
-You can, of course, use this in other more complex and probably more useful expressions than the example here.
+Of course, you can use this in other more complex and probably more useful expressions than the example here.